 - Use an app or an online or paper medicine diary to record each medicine as you take it.
 Reviewing your diary will help you identify the times that you're most likely to forget to take your medicines.

 - Keep all of your medical appointments.
 Be sure to refill your prescriptions before you run out of HIV medicines.

 What should I do if I forget to take my HIV medicines?

 Unless your health care provider tells you otherwise, take the medicine you missed as soon as you realize you skipped it.
 But if it's almost time for the next dose, don't take the missed dose; just take your next dose at the usual time.
 Don't take a double dose of a medicine to make up for a missed dose.

 Discuss medication adherence at each appointment with your health care provider.

 Let your health care provider know if your regimen is too complicated to follow.
-Your health care provider may simplify your regimen by including fewer HIV medicines or by reducing the number of times a day you need to take your HIV medicines.
+Your health care provider may recommend that you switch to a regimen with fewer HIV medicines.

 This fact sheet is based on information from the following sources:

 From the Department of Health and Human Services: